sydni/auth-workshop/README.md

 ```
 document.getElementById('facebook').innerHTML = `Welcome, ${response.name}! `;
 document.getElementById('facebook').innerHTML += `<img src="${response.picture.data.url}"/>`;
-document.getElementById('facebook').style = 'display: block’;
+document.getElementById('facebook').style = 'display: block';
 ```

-And if they weren’t logged in you would just keep the html the same, maybe keeping it as a block???
-AKA put this in the else statement.
+And if they weren’t logged in you would want to still call to display block because it caches the login.

 ```
 document.getElementById('facebook').style = 'display: block';